m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

 ## Setup Kubernetes Tooling
 * You will now need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.
 * Next you will install the Azure CLI.
 [Here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) are instructions on how to do that.
+* Please delete the ~/.kube directory for good measure.
 * You will then connect kubectl to the Kubernetes cluster you created.
 To do so, run the following command:

    ```